 These are recalled impressions, not contemporaneous notes, from two nights ago, when the family council of elders met for a steak/wine pairing event at my brother Angelo’s house.

-Balanced and subtle, this developed nicely with air and was quite elegant. — a month ago
+Balanced and subtle, this developed nicely with air and was quite elegant. — 6 months ago

-One of my favorite roses…even in winter — a month ago
+One of my favorite roses…even in winter — 6 months ago

 Freddy R. Troya